 The shape, color, and size of flowers have evolved to indicate to birds and other wildlife that nectar is available.
 Long, tubular flowers, for example, are ideal for hummingbirds that hover while feeding, while flatter flowers with broadheads are preferred by butterflies that perch as they sip nectar.

 Many different birds sip nectar, either as a major part of their diet or a supplemental treat when it is easily available.
 Birds known to drink nectar to varying degrees include:

+No bird has a diet exclusively of nectar.
+If a bird did nothing but drink nectar, they would suffer from nutritional deficiencies from a lack of protein, amino acids, and essential minerals.
 Many nectar-drinking birds get those other critical parts of their diet from eating insects, including spiders and caterpillars.
 Birds with a more widely varied diet have no trouble meeting their nutritional needs, even if they do sip from flowers occasionally.

 Nectar-eating birds are called nectivorous if nectar does make up a large proportion of the majority of their diet, such as with hummingbirds.